 Indiana University Awards

 Nominees compete with graduate students from other departments on campus for these awards.
-If you think you may be qualified for one of these awards, bring it to your advisor’s attention.
+If you think you may be qualified for one of these awards, bring it to your advisor's attention.
 These awards usually require a nomination from within the department.
 If you have questions, please contact the Chemistry Graduate Office.
+For more information regarding Indiana University Awards, please visit their website.